 The first national survey for Postgraduate Research students ran as a pilot in 2018.
-The new survey is referred to as ISSE-PGR.
-Evaluation and feedback will enable the national ISSE partnership to determine appropriate next steps.
-The report of the 2018 pilot is available on this website under ‘Survey Results’.
+The survey is referred to as ISSE-PGR.
+The survey is being implemented fully in 2019.
+The report of the 2018 pilot is available here.

 A report of independent testing of the validity and reliability of data from the pilot ISSE-PGR survey is available here.